-This tax year (2018/19) you can invest up to £20,000 into ISAs.
+This tax year (2019/20) you can invest up to £20,000 into ISAs, which is the same as last year.
 You can either put the full allowance into a cash ISA, or you can put it into a stocks and shares ISA.

 Alternatively, you can split your allowance and put some into a cash ISA and the rest into stocks and shares.

 If you've yet to decide whether or not to make the most of your ISA allowance, here are five good reasons an ISA makes sense.

 1) They don't count towards your personal savings allowance

 Up until April 2016, if you had money held in a savings account, you had to pay income tax on any interest you earned.
 In comparison, interest earned in cash ISAs has always been tax-free.

 However, thanks to the introduction of the personal savings allowance, basic rate taxpayers can earn £1,000 of savings interest a year in any savings account tax-free, while higher rate taxpayers can earn £500.